zavolanlab/zarp/README.md

 4. Create a runner script.
 Pick one of the following choices for either local or cluster execution.
-Before execution of the respective command, you must replace the data directory placeholders in the argument to the `--singularity-args` option with a comma-separated list of _all_ directories containing input data files (samples and any annoation files etc) required for your run.
+Before execution of the respective command, you must replace the data directory placeholders in the argument of the `--singularity-args` option with a comma-separated list of _all_ directories containing input data files (samples and any annoation files etc) required for your run.